Second Class To-Do

 7. Successfully complete your board of review for the Eagle Scout rank.

 1. Be active in your troop for a period of at least six months as a Life Scout.

-2. As a Life Scout, demonstrate Scout spirit by living the Scout Oath and Scout Law.
+2a.
+As a Life Scout, demonstrate Scout spirit by living the Scout Oath and Scout Law.
 Tell how you have done your duty to God, how you have lived the Scout Oath and Scout Law in your everyday life, and how your understanding of the Scout Oath and Scout Law will guide your life in the future.
-List on your Eagle Scout Rank Application the names of individuals who know you personally and would be willing to provide a recommendation on your behalf, including parents/guardians, religious (if not affiliated with an organized religion, then the parent or guardian provides this reference), educational, employer (if employed), and two other references.

 3a.
 Earn 13 Eagle-required merit badges.